How to Create new Workplace Wellbeing Initiatives

 Pre-Covid, some company wellbeing initiatives simply included the provision of free fruit and break out or games areas.
 However, an employee’s wellbeing is complex and involves their physical, physiological and emotional wellbeing and self-esteem.
 The American WELL Building Standard® addresses the old issue of sick building syndrome by considering the effect on employees of air, water, nourishment, light, comfort, as well as looking at levels of employee fitness and state and attitude of mind.
 This is similar to the SMART Working initiatives embraced years ago by companies such as Plantronics, who introduced different work areas for concentration, collaboration, contemplation, and communication in their UK head office, encouraged remote working and healthy living, and as a result saw sickness absence levels fall to below 3%.

 As a result of the pandemic, the issue of air conditioning has become even more important, with cases reported of Covid-19 being spread via this method alone.
-Organizations will be looking to create the safest work environments possible, including using digital Covid passports demonstrating regular negative tests and automatic temperature taking on arrival.
+Organizations are looking to create the safest work environments possible, including using digital Covid passports demonstrating regular negative tests and automatic temperature-taking on arrival.
 In order to ensure your wellbeing strategy and policies are relevant and will be welcomed by the workforce, it is recommended that workplace wellbeing is assessed utilizing staff surveys, pressure profiles, and risk assessments to identify any additional and new pressure points.
 Many companies have been criticized by being seen to ‘tick the wellness box’ by introducing simple agreements, such as not responding to emails after 8pm or before 8am, not sending emails at the weekend, or not allowing workers to eat at their desks in the past, but these ideas have often backfired as there is no buy-in or role-modelling from management.